sachinbiradar9/Redis-File-System-Caching/README.md

 `cd ../mountdir`

 Now try any file operations.
-The system first tries to fetch data from cacahe, if its a cache miss, then data is fetched from disk and updated onto the cache
+The system first tries to fetch data from cache, if its a cache miss, then data is fetched from disk and updated onto the cache

 `vim example.txt`